What is tuberculosis?

 By far the most common tuberculosis pathogens are rod-shaped bacteria, also known as tubercle bacilli.
 They come from the mycobacteria family and mostly belong to the species Mycobacterium tuberculosis.

-If the body’s own defenses succeed in encapsulating the pathogens and preventing them from breaking out, calcification and scarring of the tissue will eventually occur.
+If the body’s own defenses succeed in encapsulating the pathogens, calcification and scarring of the tissue can also occur.
 It can often still be seen on x-rays years later.
-If the immune system does not succeed in this process and the patient coughs up heavily infected (infectious) mucus, this is open tuberculosis.
-It is contagious.
+If the immune system does not succeed in this process, active tuberculosis can develop.
+If the tuberculosis is connected to the respiratory tract, e.g. pulmonary tuberculosis, it is referred to as “open tuberculosis”; this form of tuberculosis is contagious.
+The situation is different if other organs are affected rather than the lungs, such as the kidneys, pleura, bones or joints

 A weakened immune system in particular is often unable to defeat the bacteria.
 Another reason why the defense against TB bacteria is not always successful is that they are very robust and can survive passively in the macrophages for a long time.
 A (latent) tuberculosis that has been kept in check can still break out months or years later.

-The higher the number of inhaled bacteria, the greater the risk of contracting tuberculosis.
-The more of these pathogens are present in a room and the longer you are exposed to them, the more likely you are to become infected.
-The situation is different if other organs are affected rather than the lungs, such as the kidneys, pleura, bones or joints.
-These forms of tuberculosis, which are rare anyway, are almost impossible to catch – unless you touch someone who has a wound or other open skin area containing TB bacteria.
+The higher the number of inhaled bacteria, the greater the risk of a tuberculosis infection.
+The more of these pathogens are present in a room and the longer a person is exposed to them, the more likely they are to become infected.

 The mycobacteria that cause TB can affect any organ, but in around 70 percent of all cases registered in Switzerland it is the lungs.
 All forms of tuberculosis usually progress slowly, and the possible symptoms are usually rather mild at the beginning.
 They include: